-Chicken is 4x more likely to contain E. coli contamination, and, although not causing a significant disease in dogs, it can do so in humans.
-Bacteria can be shed into the environment from animals fed raw diets, potentially contaminating both indoor and outdoor environments.
+Chicken is 4x more likely to contain E. coli contamination.
+Although not causing a significant disease in dogs, it can do so in humans.
+Bacteria can be shed into the environment from animals fed a raw diets, potentially contaminating both indoor and outdoor environments.
 A recent study showed 80% of raw diet food samples contained Salmonella, and 30% of the dogs were shedding the bacteria in their stool for at least 6 weeks afterwards.

-Knowing the potential health implications, and the lack of scientific evidence for any benefit, I would not advocate the feeding of a raw meat diet.
-Having personally seen a number of pets fed bones presented with illness, this is also of concern.
+Knowing the potential health implications and the lack of scientific evidence for any benefit, I would not advocate the feeding of a raw meat diet.
+Having personally seen a number of pets fed bones presented with illness.

 Home prepared raw diets pose a greater risk than commercially prepared ones.
 Meat quality, source and processing being critical factors.
 If an owner chooses to feed a raw diet, they should choose a commercially prepared diet that has met AAFCO feeding trials.
 Some manufacturers are also utilizing a high pressure pasteurization process.
 Clients should call these manufacturers directly for assurance of both the quality of the diet and the nutritional adequacy.